What Is Vitamin C Good For

 Scurvy is a disease of severe vitamin C deficiency.
 It presents with many different symptoms such as severe fatigue due to anaemia (see iron absorption below), gum disease and skin lesions that may bleed and are hard to heal.

-5. Boosts iron absorption – There are two types of iron, non-heme and heme iron.
+5. Boosts absorption of iron – There are two types of iron, non-heme and heme iron.

 Non-heme iron is found in plant based foods such as grains, vegetables, nuts, seeds and fruits and beans.
 Heme iron foods are red and white meat, seafood as well as some offal.